Chirag-Jani/90DaysDSA/README.md

 1. Get all the permutations of a string. (permutations.cpp)
 2. Get all the paths to reach e from s.(countPaths.cpp)
-3. Get number of paths to reach e from s in a maze.(mazePaths.cpp)
+3. Get the number of paths to reach e from s in a maze. (mazePaths.cpp)
 4. Tiling problem (tilingProblem.cpp)
 5. Pairing friends (friendsPairing.cpp)
-6. Knap sack problem (knapSack.cpp)
+6. Knapsack problem (knapSack.cpp)

 ---

 Day 5 -
-Started learning about Back tracking.
+Started learning about Backtracking.

-learned basics and did one questinon on "rat in a maze"
+learned basics and did one question on "rat in a maze"

 ---

 Day 6 -

-learned more about backtracking and did few questions.
+learned more about backtracking and did a few questions.

 1. permutations of an array
 2. N - queen problem